nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 To get started on this application, please perform the following steps:

 1. Ensure that you have Java 11 or above installed.
-1. Download the latest version of `Kaji` from [here](https://github.com/AY2021S1-CS2113T-F11-3/tp/releases).
+1. Download the latest version of `KAJI` from [here](https://github.com/AY2021S1-CS2113T-F11-3/tp/releases).
-1. Copy the file to an empty folder you want to use as the <I>home folder</I> for your Kaji.
+1. Copy the file to an empty folder you want to use as the <I>home folder</I> for your KAJI.
-1. Open a command window in the folder you saved Kaji and run the command `java -jar kaji.jar`.
+1. Open a command window in the folder you saved KAJI and run the command `java -jar kaji.jar`.
 You should get the output as shown below: <br>
 ![Welcome screen](images/kaji.PNG)
 1. Type the command in the command window and press Enter to execute it. e.g. typing `help` and pressing Enter will show the list of commands available.<br>